abachman/surf/README.md

 3. passing config files in
 4. rails application deploy setup, inc git remote for production
 5. use an env var like `SURF_REMOTES=one,two,three` and iterate using those ssh opts for commands
+6. check if apt packages are installed so we don't have to run apt-get install every time
+7. since we're going to change most/all of git-deploy's default hooks, should we roll our own?